-Mona Caron is a Swiss-born, San Francisco-based artist, using muralism, illustration, and photography in both her art and 'artivism'.
-Her focus is on community-informed and site-specific murals in public space.
+Mona Caron is a Swiss-born, San Francisco-based artist, who uses muralism, illustration, and photography in both her art and 'artivism'.
+Her focus is on community-informed and site-specific murals in public spaces.
 She has created large-scale murals in the US, Europe, South America, and Asia has delved into stop-motion animation as part of her "WEEDS" project, and co-creates visuals for street actions and outreach with social and environmental movements.

 Mona Caron's Incredible Floral Murals

-Murals in public space are Mona's primary focus.
-Her goal is to activate public space by simultaneously creating artwork and interactive street happenings, using the painting’s narratives to spark conversations and critical awareness of the space we share.
+Murals in public spaces are Mona's primary focus.
+Her goal is to activate public space by creating artwork and interactive street happenings, using the painting’s narratives to spark conversations and critical awareness of our shared space.

 Resilience and Resistance